oopsstafan/code_test_PH/README.md

 - 'mobx' for manage state and pass data between components
 - '@testing-library/react', 'enzyme' and '@wojtekmaj/enzyme-adapter-react-17' for unit test

-<b>There maybe some bugs when using test libraries to test components created by antd</b>
+<b>There maybe some bugs when using test libraries to test components created by antd.
+I made some research and figured out antd did not support the test library I'm using</b>

 # Thanks for the opportunity!